Flashcards in Respiration Deck (31):

 Describe the respiration of proteins

 Protein is hydrolysed into its constituent amino acids.
-These have their amino group( nh2) removed before entering the respiratory pathway at different pounds depending on
+These have their amino group( nh2) removed before entering the respiratory pathway at different points depending on

 The number of carbon atoms they contain

-3 carbons are converted into pyruvATE( are has 3 letter)
+3 carbons are converted into pyruvATE( atehas 3 letter)

 4 and 5 carbons and converted into intermediates in the Krebs cycle ( oxaloacetate)

 Describe the Krebs cycle

 This occurs in the mitochondrial matrix and is a cycle!

 Describe the first stage of the Krebs cycle ( there are 2 products of this reaction)